johndonneUZH/assignments/SoCo_HS24-group_66-a1/README.md

 ## General Remarks
 ### Project Structure
 - While setting up the repository on GitLab, we discovered the option to mirror a repository from GitHub.
-Since we were already familiar with GitHub, we chose to leverage that experience and instead focus on building a basic CI/CD pipeline.
+Since we were already familiar with GitHub, we chose to leverage that experience and focus on building a basic CI/CD pipeline.
 This approach allowed us to simulate a typical coding workflow in a professional environment.
 As a result, both our GitHub and GitLab usernames are visible in this repository.
 - Our workflow follows these steps:
 1. Pull the latest changes from the main branch locally.
 2. Create a new branch to work on a feature or task.